3 years full-time

-Molecular Cell Biology at York focuses on providing a molecular understanding of life.
+Molecular Cell Biology focuses on providing a molecular understanding of life.

 You will learn about the structure/function relationships of proteins and nucleic acids through to the molecular mechanisms behind immunology, genetic engineering and cancer.
 It is ideal for students who have an interest in studying biological systems at the molecular and cellular levels, encompassing areas that are at the forefront of science and technology today.